tobioladele/smooth-sass/README.md

 # Smooth sass
 #### A collection of sass classes

 Smooth sass is  another CSS toolkit.
-It’s basically a collection of the classes I find [myself](http://tobioladele.com) using in all of my projects.
-I made it to speed up development time and make relatively reduce the amount of css i have to write.
+It’s basically a modularized collection of css classes I find [myself](http://tobioladele.github.io) using in all of my projects.
+I made it to speed up development time and relatively reduce the amount of css i have to write.

 #Documentation